Taritsyn/BundleTransformer/src/BundleTransformer.TypeScript/readme.txt

    =============
    RELEASE NOTES
    =============
-   Added support of the TypeScript version 4.4 RTM (please note: The 4.4 RTM release is also called '4.4.2').
+   1. Added support of the TypeScript version 4.4 RTM (please note: The 4.4 RTM release is also called '4.4.2');
+   2. In configuration settings of TypeScript translator was added two new
+      properties: `ExactOptionalPropertyTypes` (default `false`) or
+      `UseUnknownInCatchVariables` (default `false`).

    ====================
    POST-INSTALL ACTIONS